 - Gnomic will is “willing…in relation to some assumed good.”

-- The assuming of good, instead of the knowing of good, makes possible the choosing of evil in place of good.
+- The assuming of good, instead of the knowing of good, makes it possible to choose evil in the place of good.
 For example, people think it is good to acquire wealth, to be vain, or any number of sins.
 This way of thinking did not precede the Fall.

-While some may take issue with this because they presume Adam had to bite the fruit to complete the sin, according to Maximus the “image” merely had to enter Adam’s mind of doing such for the Fall to occur.
+While some may take issue with the preceding because they presume Adam had to bite the fruit to complete the original sin, according to Maximus the “image” merely had to enter Adam’s mind of doing such for the Fall to occur.
 Hence, gnomic willing unintentionally occurred due to deceit and its occurrence for the first time literally caused the Fall itself.

 People’s failure to differentiate between Adam’s will before the Fall and Adam’s will causing, and proceeding after, the Fall has caused all the confusion as to how to properly understand gnomic will.

-We may sum up that there is gnomic will/corrupted free choice after the Fall, a blank-slate and uncorrupted free choice before the Fall, and in Christ a deified free choice.
+We can conclude that there is gnomic will/corrupted free choice after the Fall, a blank-slate and uncorrupted free choice before the Fall, and in Christ a deified free choice.

-*The solution of both heresies of the problem of the Fallen will were to posit that Christ’s divine will made all the decisions (Nestoriansim posits this occurred through an agreement of sorts which borders on Adoptionism while Monophystianism posits that the divine will called all the shots.)
-Orthodoxy teaches that naturally the human will seeks cooperation with God and seeks the good.
+*According to Farrell, the solution that Nestorianism and Miaphysitism pose to solve the problem of the Fallen will is to posit that Christ’s divine will makes all the decisions in opposition to a human will which is naturally opposed to the divine (Nestorianism posits this occurred through an agreement of sorts which borders on Adoptionism while Miaphysitism posits that the divine will called all the shots.)
+The problem with the preceding is that this makes the pelapsarian will already “fallen” and opposed to God’s as a default.
+Maximus’ solution to the problem is the teaching of Orthodoxy: naturally the human will seeks cooperation with God and all that is good.
 Hence, there can be a true human will and divine will in Jesus Christ without one negating the other–they exist in perfect harmony.

 Help Grow the Orthodox Church in Cambodia!